We are open Bank Holiday Friday - April 18th / Closed Bank Holiday Monday 21st

 Rifleman

-A rifleman is found on the frontline in the heart of the battle.
-The rifleman forms the main point of your team’s offensive work from gunfights with rifleman on the other side, clearing and securing a room or an area in order to fulfil your game’s main objective.
+A rifleman is found on the frontline in the heart of the battle. paired with a fast-firing gun such as an AEG or GBBR, the rifleman forms the main point of your team’s offensive work from gunfights with rifleman on the other side, clearing and securing a room or an area in order to fulfil your game’s main objective.

 This role is one of the more active roles as you need to hit people, avoid being hit and cover ground quickly as you will likely be in constant battle.
 To put it simply, this role is where the action is.
 With that comes the fact that you will be in a role where you are at most risk of being hit.